 Never eat boring, boiled Brussels sprouts again.
 You’ll be pleasantly surprised by how tasty Brussels sprouts can be when roasted.
 Roasting brings out their sweetness and reduces the harsh flavor of this cabbage.
 What makes this recipe skinnier is using half the olive oil and salt.
 The skinny for each serving, 80 calories, 4 grams of fat and 2 Weight Watchers Points PLUS.
 This healthy side dish is sure to make a Brussels sprout lover out of you, I hope!

 Prep Time: 5 minutes

 Roast Time: 35 minutes

 1 teaspoon garlic, minced

 Fresh ground black pepper

 1. Preheat oven to 400 degrees.
 Line a baking pan with foil and coat with olive oil cooking spray or any cooking spray.

-3. Place the sprouts on the baking pan and coat with olive oil, vinegar, salt and pepper.
+3. Place sprouts on baking pan and coat with olive oil, vinegar, garlic, salt and pepper.
 Spread evenly into a single layer.

 Serves 4 (each serving, 4 ounces)